-Stephen Hise is the Evil Mastermind and co-administrator of Indies Unlimited.
+Stephen Hise is the Evil Mastermind and founder of Indies Unlimited.
 Hise is an independent author and an avid supporter of the indie author movement.
 Learn more about Stephen at his website or his Amazon author page.

 As we near the end of another year we find ourselves in the throes of the holiday season.
 Of course, everyone has a lot to do to prepare.
 After all, dear old Aunt Trudy couldn’t possibly find one of those precious porcelain pigs with her dubious internet skills.